(949) 723-0585

 Anyone can make a referral to Essence Hospice.
 Patients and families are encouraged to call Essence Hospice directly – whether or not they have a physician referral – to seek advice and information at any time during their illness.

 If it appears hospice care would be beneficial, Essence Hospice’s staff will work closely with the appropriate people to help facilitate a referral and admission to our program.
-Meetings to discuss each patient’s unique needs can be arranged at a time and place that is convenient for family.
+Meetings to discuss each patient’s unique needs can be arranged at a time and place that is convenient for the family.

 For assistance, please contact us at (949) 246-6009.